sidpro-hash/MongoDb-Learning/books/How To Win Friends and Influence People/README.md

 careful with your punctuation.’

 His method was probably a bit obvious, but the psychology was superb.
 It is always easier to listen to unpleasant things after we have heard some praise of our good points.

+## PRINCIPLE 1

+Begin with praise and honest appreciation.

+## HOW TO CRITICISE AND NOT BE HATED FOR IT

+‘We’re really proud of you, Johnnie, for raising your grades this term.
+But if you had worked harder on your algebra, the results would have been better.’

+In this case, Johnnie might feel encouraged until he heard the word ‘but.’
+He might then question the sincerity of the original praise.
+To him, the praise seemed only to be a contrived lead-in to a critical inference of failure.
+Credibility would be strained, and we probably would not achieve our objectives of changing Johnnie’s attitude toward his studies.
+This could be easily overcome by changing the word ‘but’ to ‘and.’

+‘We’re really proud of you, Johnnie, for raising your grades this term, and by continuing the same conscientious efforts next term, your algebra grade can be up with all the others.’

+## PRINCIPLE 2

+Call attention to people’s mistakes indirectly.

+## TALK ABOUT YOUR OWN MISTAKES FIRST

+## PRINCIPLE 3

+Talk about your own mistakes before criticising the other person.

+## NO ONE LIKES TO TAKE ORDERS

+she told me that while she was writing her biography of Owen D. Young, she interviewed a man who had sat for three years in the same office with Mr. Young.
+This man declared that during all that time he had never heard Owen D. Young give a direct order to anyone.
+He always gave suggestions, not orders.
+Owen D. Young never said, for example, ‘Do this or do that,’ or ‘Don’t do this or don’t do that.’

+He would say, ‘You might consider this,’ or ‘Do you think that would work?’
+Frequently he would say, after he had dictated a letter, ‘What do you think of this?’
+In looking over a letter of one of his assistants, he would say, ‘Maybe if we were to phrase it this way it would be better.’
+He always gave people the opportunity to do things themselves; he never told his assistants to do things; he let them do them, let them learn from their mistakes.

+A technique like that makes it easy for a person to correct errors.
+A technique like that saves a person’s pride and gives him or her a feeling of importance.
+It encourages cooperation instead of rebellion.